-The American Heart Association labels low-calorie sweeteners, artificial sweeteners, and noncaloric sweeteners as non-nutritive sweeteners (NNSs), since they offer no nutritional benefits such as vitamins and minerals and they are low or have no calories.
+The American Heart Association labels low-calorie sweeteners, artificial sweeteners, and noncaloric sweeteners as non-nutritive sweeteners (NNSs), since they offer no nutritional benefits such as vitamins and minerals.
+They may be low in calories or have no calories, depending upon the brand.

 - Aspartame (NutraSweet® and Equal®)

 FDA considers stevia (Truvia® and PureVia®), monk fruit, and allulose to be Generally Recognized as Safe (GRAS) for use as NNSs.